tmahlburg/tfm/README.md

 ### normal priority
 #### functionality
 * differentiate default dropAction by destination
+* differentiate delete action by source
 * fuzzy search in folder
 * restore from trash (should be implemented via a custom model/view)
 * delete from trash (should be implemented via a custom model/view)
 * open terminal in current directory
+* load file / dir / partition info in a background thread
 #### ui
 * open with dialog
 * make links visually distinguishable